Man charged over Cork stabbings to apply to High Court for bail

 She refused bail and remanded Mr O’Sullivan from Silvercourt, Silversprings, Cork in custody to appear again at a special sitting of Cork District Court at the Anglesea Street Courthouse on Friday.

 He said his client would have made his application for bail before the High Court by then.
-The judge agreed and granted the adjournment, remanding Mr O’Sullivan in custody to Cork District Court on January 13th.
+Judge Patricia Harney agreed and granted the adjournment, remanding Mr O’Sullivan in custody to Cork District Court on January 13th.